IuriBorja/screenmatch-witout-web/README.md

 # screenmatch-witout-web

-A small film access project with the aim of learning about Maven, dependencies, Jackson, about serializing and decreating and about the use of generics
+A small film access API project with the aim of learning about Maven, dependencies, Jackson, about serializing and decreating JSON format and about the use of generics